kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Patch-Release.md

 6.8 Add a variable to the process instance

 ### Release Specific Test

 According to the implemented bug fixes choose some of the fixes to test them manually.
 If you don't know wich fixes are worth the effort use the following rule of thumb:
 * Prefer UI fixes as the test coverage is usually lower compared to backend fixes.
 Use different browser for the test.
 * Prefer fixes related to customer support issues as our customers expect that these fixes are working correctly.
 * Prefer fixes that came from critical or blocking bug reports

+## Check the Docker Images

+Verify that the docker images CE and EE are built.

+EE job successfully run - https://ci.cambpm.camunda.cloud/job/7.11/job/7.11-platform-docker-ee/ (Example, adjust the version accordingly.)

 ## Unblock the Branch

 If everything is satisfying with the release, send an message to #cambpm-announcements in Slack:

 ```
-Hi Team,

-the release test passed, you can commit the 7.7 branch again :)
+Hi Team, the release test passed, you can commit the 7.X branch again :)

 ```

 ## Release Javadocs

 Follow https://github.com/camunda/camunda-bpm-dev-docs/blob/master/releases/Performing-an-Alpha-Release.md#release-javadocs

-## Check the Docker Images
-Verify that the docker images CE and EE are built.

-EE job successfully run - https://ci.cambpm.camunda.cloud/job/7.11/job/7.11-platform-docker-ee/ (Example, adjust the version accordingly.)

 ## Release the Patch Version in JIRA